SparkPost/support-docs/content/analyst/inbox-and-design-tracker/how-to-use-analytics-tracker.md

 description: Interested to learn more about your subscribers?
 Create a tracking pixel to include in your email campaigns.
 ---

-## Place the EDS engagement pixel in the HTML of your next email campaign to find out:
+## Place the engagement pixel in the HTML of your next email campaign to find out:

-* How much time subscribers spend reading the email
-* What browser or device they open with
+* What browser or device they use to open the campaign
 * Where in the world they're located when they interact with the campaign

-**Navigate to Analytics Tracker and select “New Tracking Code”**
+**Navigate to Analytics Tracker and select “New Analytics Campaign”**

 ![](media/how_to_use_analytics_tracker/image_0.png)

 **Follow the simple steps to create the tracking code:**

 1. Enter a name that you will recognize and connect to the email campaign
-2. Select the sending domain that you will use for the email campaign
-3. Set an expiration date when we should stop collecting new engagement data for this campaign
+2. Set an expiration date when we should stop collecting new engagement data for this campaign

 ![](media/how_to_use_analytics_tracker/image_1.png)